- Dining Services

 - Buc Guides are invited and encouraged to assist with incoming freshmen interviews and summer orientation dates if possible.

 - Participate in move-in and training activities with your living-learning community the week before classes begin.

 - 5 hours each week for Medical Professions Advisement office hours and 10-15 hours each week building community with the residents in your living-learning community

 - Planning and facilitation of monthly hall meetings and monthly house meetings, attendance at PHLLC Advisory Council meetings approximately 3 times per year.

 - Provide ongoing guidance to PHLLC committees and mentors.

-$800 per semester, awarded upon successful completion of each semester’s requirements.
+A private room in Lucille Clement Hall and $800 per semester, awarded upon successful completion of each semester’s requirements.
 Buc Guides are hired for an annual term (fall and spring semesters).